List of political parties in Mongolia

-According to Political Party Act (2005), a political party is considered as a union of Mongolian citizens who have consolidated voluntarily with the purpose of organising social, personal and political activities as stated in the Constitution of Mongolia.
+According to the Political Party Act (2005), a political party is considered as a union of Mongolian citizens who have consolidated voluntarily with the purpose of organising social, personal and political activities as stated in the Constitution of Mongolia.
 Political parties must be registered by the Supreme Court of Mongolia.

 Current parties

-Currently there are 36 political parties officially registered by the Supreme Court.
+As of 27 April 2024, there are 37 political parties officially registered by the Supreme Court.